Productivity paradox: Mismanagement of IT hypotheses

 The mismanagement of IT hypotheses suggests that IT investments are really not productive at a firm level, but that decision makers are making the investments nevertheless.
 These hypotheses suggest that firm level decision-makers make IT investments regardless of the cost and productivity benefits of the investments because of the difficulty in quantifying IT productivity gains.

 IT unproductive hypotheses

 Other economists have made a more controversial charge against the utility of computers: that they pale into insignificance as a source of productivity advantage when compared to the Industrial Revolution, electrification, infrastructures (canals and waterways, railroads, highway system), Fordist mass production and the replacement of human and animal power with machines.
-High productivity growth occurred from last decades of the 19th century until the 1973, with a peak from 1929 to 1973, then declined to levels of the early 19th century.
+High productivity growth occurred from last decades of the 19th century until 1973, with a peak from 1929 to 1973, then declined to levels of the early 19th century.

 However, the hypothesis that IT was fundamentally unproductive weakened in the early 1990s, as total factor productivity growth in the United States accelerated.
 From 2000 through the most recent data in 2022, the information technology industry was among those to see the fastest productivity growth.